Guidance

 Commercial diving charters and operators are required by law to apply for a permit prior to undertaking any commercial diving activities in NSW marine parks.

-Fishers may accidentally catch a grey nurse shark while fishing for other species.
+Fishers might accidentally catch a grey nurse shark while fishing for other species.
 If you catch a grey nurse shark, you must release it carefully causing the least possible harm:

 - Bring the shark in as quickly as possible to minimise stress.